This blog post answers the question should thyroid remedies include a gluten and wheat free foods lifestyle.

 Subacute thyroiditis is another inflammatory thyroid condition that has the same pathology as painless and post-partum thyroiditis but often will trigger thyroidal pain.
 Subacute thyroiditis features excess production of thyroid hormone for one to three months.
 But some patients with pain will not endure this thyrotoxicosis.
 Like in painless and post-partum thyroiditis thyroid abnormalities will subside after 12 to 18 months in about 95 percent of patients.
 This condition is the major cause of pain in the thyroid and usually does not reoccur after symptoms subside (2).

 Drug-Induced & Radiation Thyroiditis

 Drug and radiation can cause inflammation of the thyroid.
-It can be caused by interferon and amiodarone.
-This condition is characterized by short-lived thyrotoxicosis and hypothyroidism.
-Symptoms usually subside once the medication is no longer taken.
-Effects of radiation are usually permanent (2).
+This condition can be caused by interferon and amiodarone.
+It is characterized by short-lived thyrotoxicosis and hypothyroidism.
+Symptoms will often subside once the medication is no longer taken.
+The effects of radiation are usually permanent (2).

 Unlike Hashimoto’s Graves’ disease is inflammation of the thyroid gland causing an overproduction of thyroid hormone.
 An increase in thyroid hormone can rev up the metabolism causing weight loss, nervousness, a fast heartbeat, and sensitivity to heat.
 Fifty percent of those with Graves’ disease will exhibit a symptom called exopthalmos or bulging eyes (6).